 The effect has been different in each institution; we understand there is still a relative degree of disparity when it comes to lead representative systems across the sector.
 Whilst some institutions’ are successfully operating their system, others cite ongoing struggles, in particular around training and long-term engagement.

-As such, sparqs is now undertaking research to better understand where the sector is at with regards to lead reps.
+As such, sparqs has been undertaking research to better understand where the sector is at with regards to lead reps.
 We are interested in three key aspects relating to lead representative systems - recruitment, training and engagement.
-During Spring/Summer 2017, we are in continuous discussions with a number of institutional and students' association staff to find out more about their lead rep systems, and what additional developments and enhancements they are looking to make.
+During Spring/Summer 2017, we held discussions with a number of institutional and students' association staff to find out more about their lead rep systems, and what additional developments and enhancements they are looking to make.

-From these discussions, we will look at whether we update the existing guidance, or write new guidance, with the aim of helping institutions consider how to develop and enhance their lead rep systems.
+Following these discussions, we are looking at whether we update the existing guidance, or write new guidance, with the aim of helping institutions consider how to develop and enhance their lead rep systems.
 We will also consider whether we develop training materials for institutions to adapt and use to aid in the delivery of their lead rep systems.

 The original toolkit can be downloaded below, and any resulting new materials following the ongoing review will be published here in due course.

-For more information on any of the above, or if you would like to contribute to the sparqs research, of find out more about the research already carried out, please contact Eve Lewis.
+For more information on any of the above, or if you would like to contribute to the sparqs research, of find out more about the research already carried out, please contact Morven Stewart.